 It took a long time for me to realise that I was depressed.
+It took me longer to realise how I could treat this problematic illness.
+Sadly, very few retailers stock wholesale CBD here in Ireland.
 If I try to trace my way back through the muddle I was in up until about three months ago, I find myself back in Transition Year, upstairs in my bedroom wondering why I wasn’t able to enjoy myself the way everyone else seemed to, and wondering when the whole process of growing up would start to seem exciting rather than merely terrifying.
 The details of whatever situation you find yourself in becoming overwhelming.
 You’re in a café, you’re talking to someone, and you’re not even able to listen to what their saying: the other customers’ cups grate too loudly on their saucers, you’re worried you’ve offended the waitress because you forgot to say “please”, and of course you don’t want your mate to realise you’re not paying attention.
 Everything ends up stewed down to its component fibres because you’re looking at it all so hard.

 One of the hardest things people find about dealing with someone who’s depressed is that they can sometimes seem to be ‘off in their own little world’.
 It’s a charge I completely accept, because I knew I was choosing to live in my own little sealed-off bubble all along.
 Some decide to buy weed online to encourage themselves to become more engaged with the world around them but I don’t think that is for myself.